mrmodise/senepe/README.md

 d) add reddis for improved application performance
 e) add in-memory text-editor
 f) document how to deploy to heroku and digital ocean
+g) add AJAX to handle updating front-end with realtime data from back-end
 ```